greenbes/best-practice-docs/engineering/best-practices-python.md

 ### Class Structure

+- Each `Class` definition should be in a separate file
 - Use class attributes for class-wide constants.
 - Define `__init__` method first.
 - Group methods by functionality.